brunodonassolo/calvin-base/network_deploy.md

 == Problems ==

-=== Test instability ===

-In order to test the implementation done, we tried to recover the tests described in *calvin/tests/test_requirements.py*.
-After some fixes, we got a set of tests that pass but they are not stable.

-Some retries were added to improve test stability but it is not enough to avoid false errors.
-The main source of instability seems to be the DHT.
-At least, several error messages pop up during the test execution.

-A better way to write the end-to-end tests needs to be developed.

 === Migration ===

 Another open point in the implementation is the migration mechanism.
 Nowadays, it is possible to change/add the requirements of a single actor.
 As the actors deployment were independent, it was okay to simply retrigger the deployment algorithm for this actor.